 The United Kingdom is an incredible country loaded with beautiful sites.
-While visiting London, you might think about taking a detour and exploring surrounding cities and landmarks, such as the fascinating, world-famous Stonehenge, located in the English countryside in the southeast county of Wiltshire.
+While visiting London, you might consider taking a detour and exploring surrounding cities and landmarks, such as the fascinating, world-famous Stonehenge in the English countryside in the southeast county of Wiltshire.

-If you’re a travel or history enthusiast or are considering traveling to Great Britain, Stonehenge is a well-known destination because it is one of the most significant ancient historical landmarks.
+Suppose you’re a travel or history enthusiast considering traveling to Great Britain.
+In that case, Stonehenge is a well-known destination because it is one of the world’s most significant ancient historical landmarks.
 It’s no surprise that the iconic Stonehenge is among the most visited and fascinating tourist destinations in the United Kingdom.

-One of the most amazing stone age sites on the face of the planet, it is a significant landmark that is still standing in mystery as to why and how it was built and who went about building it.
+One of the most amazing stone age sites on the planet, it is a significant landmark still standing in mystery as to why and how it was built and who went about building it.

 Stonehenge is located about 90 miles southwest of London.
 The best way for tourists staying in the British capital city to get there is by taking a day trip from London to Stonehenge.
 Several tour companies offer trips to Stonehenge, and most of them include transportation and admission to the site.